-Transfer of post from Economic Regeneration funded from Savings on non-pay budget in relation to Housing Management.
+Budget Reductions Transfer of post from Economic Regeneration funded from Savings on non-pay budget in relation to Housing Management.
 Dept Budget Pressures - Loss of Housing Hartlepool contribution to Park Towers (£13k)

-One Off Costs Funded from Department Reserves The reserve funding originates from Income generated from fees required to fund the scheme over a 5 year period.
+The reserve funding originates from Income generated from fees required to fund the scheme over a 5 year period.